mlz-ictrl/nicos/doc/source/sequencer.rst

 =================

 The :class:`SequencerMixin` is used to perform a dynamically generated sequence of actions.
-This is usefull for devices which needs to make several intermediate steps to reach their goal, like a Monochromator changer, or if some interlocked device need to be moved in a certain lock-step sequence.
+This is useful for devices which needs to make several intermediate steps to reach their goal, like a Monochromator changer, or if some interlocked device need to be moved in a certain lock-step sequence.